seb-goodman/blog/src/content/blog/pythons-uv-is-mismarketed/index.md

 > An extremely fast Python package and project manager, written in Rust.

-On the face of it, this seems perfectly descriptive, and I can see why Astral went with this line; it's in keeping with their other tools like [Ruff](https://github.com/astral-sh/ruff).
+On the face of it, this seems perfectly descriptive, and I can see why Astral went with this line.
+It's in keeping with their other tools like [Ruff](https://github.com/astral-sh/ruff), and at this point, it's basically obligatory for any self-respecting Rust project to describe itself as 'blazingly fast' (or some variant of).

-But it's probably not optimal copywriting.
+That said - and yes this is a bit of a nitpick - it's probably not optimal copywriting.
 What is it failing to communicate?

 Yes, uv _is_ fast. _Really_ fast.
 When your CI/CD pipeline drops from 5 minutes to 30 seconds and when your Docker builds shrink, speed like this actually matters.
 And this does have a compounding effect when it's used day-to-day.
 But even then, speed isn't quite the main appeal of uv for me, and I suspect it's not the appeal of uv for most Python developers who use it, nor 'would-be' uv converts.